saulosantos10/Spark_DataEngr/realtime_processor/README.md

     * kafka_topic: Name of the topic
     * avro_schema: Relative location of avro schema file: file/input/customer.avsc

-### service
-All services of project

-avro: Manages all avro read and write, with serialization.
-yaml: Manages all yaml read and write.

 ### Source codes
 #### kafka_producer.py
 This source code is responsible to make the whole flow of the producer, it does the following: